francotechadmin/novellia-pets/README.md

 - No traditional authentication/login system for MVP
 - `userPetIds` cookie stores JSON array: `[1, 3, 5]`
 - Users can create and manage multiple pets under one session
-- Cookie persists across sessions and devices
+- Cookie persists across sessions on the same browser/device when a persistent HTTP-only cookie is used; it does not sync across different devices or browsers.
-- Homepage displays grid of user's pets (personal dashboard)
+- Homepage displays a responsive grid of the user's pets as a personal dashboard (1 column mobile, 2 tablet, 3 desktop).
+Each pet card links to /pets/[id] and shows summary info (name, type, age, owner, vaccine/allergy counts).
-- Admin dashboard shows ALL pets system-wide (not filtered by user)
-- More secure than localStorage approach
-- Clear separation between "my pets" (homepage) vs "all pets" (admin)

-## Features
+## Extra Features

 ### QR Code for Emergency Access